 Immunizations are effective:

-Immunizations are one of the most effective ways of preventing and reducing symptoms of illness.
+Immunizations are one of the most effective ways of preventing illness and reducing symptoms of illness.
 For evidence, see Vaccinations Work.

 How to get immunizations: